TomJSoftwire/Devops-Course-Starter/README.md

 # DevOps Apprenticeship: Project Exercise

-For more details on the system's architecture see the diagrams in `todo-app-architecture.html`
+For more details on the system's architecture see the diagrams in `todo-app-architecture.pdf`

 ## System Requirements